- Define and use vocabulary words

 - Identify the various types of conflicts within a text

 - Create a story that involves at least three out of the four identified types of conflict

-These vocabulary activities help students to learn definitions and also to use and apply the vocabulary words in various contexts.
+These vocabulary activities help students learn to define unknown words and to use and apply new vocabulary words in various contexts.

-Activities requiring students to identify different types of conflict in the short story "The Interlopers".
+These activities teach students how to identify different types of conflict in texts.